 Puppies, like human babies, are adorable but can also be quite a handful.
 The American Kennel Club (AKC) says understanding your puppy’s behavior is the first step towards successful pet care.
 This knowledge will help you anticipate your pet’s needs, making it easier for you to keep them comfortable and happy.

-Dans le meme genre : How to Effectively Train a Dog to Assist with Hearing Impairments?
+Dans le meme genre : How to Train and Care for a Skittish Rescue Dog?

 Puppies are curious by nature.
 They will want to explore every nook and cranny of their new home while also coming to terms with their new family.
 Be prepared for some mischief as your pup may chew on shoes, dig up plants, or knock over things in their excitement.
 They will also require a lot of sleep, just like a newborn baby.
 It’s essential to provide them with a quiet, comfortable space for their nap time.